Networking Fundamentals Quiz

 Incorrect

-Flow Logs are for metadata analysis, not deep packet inspection.
+Flow Logs are for metadata analysis, not deep packet inspection or traffic control.

 Question 14